Shout and Sing

 Sung by: Dragatuš folklore ensemble

-Nowadays, assemblies of singers and musicians active as part of folklore groups are considered important transmitters and preser-vers of folk music tradition.
-Often performing independently, such assemblies attract young musicians as well.
-The love song White Dove, which is sung in a threepart manner by a mixed group of singers from Dragatuš, is part of the Uskok tradition.
+Nowadays, ensembles of singers and musicians active as part of folklore groups are considered important transmitters and preservers of folk music traditions.
+Often performing independently, such ensembles also attract young musicians.
+The love song White Dove, which is sung in a three-part manner by a mixed group of singers from Dragatuš, is part of the Uskok tradition.
 It used to be common among the Slovenians in the White Carniola region, where it still remains present among the Orthodox inhabitants of Bojanci.

 Recorded: Ljubljana, 21.
 9. 2012.